Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 Why?

-On the NBC Nightly News last night, reporting about Lewinsky's new quest to end cyberbullying.
+Here's Andrea Mitchell, NBC News Washington on the NBC nightly news last night, reporting about Lewinsky's new quest to end cyberbullying.

 The timing couldn't be worse for Bill and Hillary Clinton.

-I think no one was probably sorrier to hear Monica Lewinsky's name raised again than than Hillary Clinton, an extraordinarily painful period of her life, one that that she's moved on from.
+I think no one was probably sorrier to hear Monica Lewinsky's name raised again than Hillary Clinton, an extraordinarily painful period of her life, one that she's moved on from.

-Bill Clinton is now the most popular Democratic surrogate on the campaign trail.
+Bill Clinton is now the most popular Democratic surrogate on the campaign trail, as memories of the Lewinsky affair have faded, at least until now.

 What's another thing I'm missing?